Spooky Covered Bridges

 The1920s brought a transition from old wooden bridges to modern spans of concrete and iron.

 In 1922, the NC Highway Commission replaced the Bynum covered bridge with a concrete two-lane bridge as part of the Good Roads Movement.
-The 1922 bridge still stands as a pedestrian-only walkway across the Haw, but vehicles crossing the river now use a four-lane bridge just upstream on Hwy.
-15-501.
-In the photo of the covered Bynum bridge, the farm house seen beyond the bridge has been renovated and is still a private residence, although it has been moved to a different location in Bynum.
+The 1922 bridge still stands as a pedestrian-only walkway over the Haw, but vehicles crossing the river now use a four-lane bridge just upstream on Highway 15-501.
+In the header photo of the covered Bynum bridge, the farm house seen beyond the bridge has been renovated and is still a private residence, although it has been moved to a different location in Bynum.